YoshuaNava/LibSuperpixels/README.md

 Authors:
-	Yoshua Navaa and Rafael Colmenares
+	Yoshua Nava and Rafael Colmenares

 ## Instructions to compile and run the code: